survivalizeed/Compound-V/README.md

  - ##### Auto-Scope option
  - ##### Dodge-Mode: While aiming somebody with the aimbot you continuously crouch and uncrouch.
 It makes you way harder to shoot.
  - ##### Hunt-Mode: Allows you to only aimbot one person.
 Distance limit will be set to None and you don't have to press the Trigger-Button.
 You will also see the distance to your current hunt.
+ - ##### Focus-Mode: Won't switch target even if the target is behind an obstacle.
+Good against peak snipers
+ - ##### Anti-Bulletdrop: Measures the distance to the current target and offsets the pitch rotation by a well fitting factor
  - ##### More keycodes (Mouse Extra Keys)
  - ##### Faster more snappy aiming
  - ##### Batch included for easy usage